rapid7/insightconnect-plugins/hashit/help.md

 # Description

-Generate common hashes from a file or string.
+The Hashit plugin will generate common hashes from a file or string.
 Supported hashes are:

 * MD5
 * SHA1